Love (band)

 Love is an American rock band formed in Los Angeles in 1965.
-Led by frontman and primary songwriter Arthur Lee, they were one of the first racially diverse American rock bands.
-Their sound incorporated an eclectic range of styles including garage, folk-rock, and psychedelia.
-While finding only modest success on the music charts, peaking in 1966 with their Top 40 hit "7 and 7 Is", Love would come to be praised by critics as their third album, Forever Changes (1967), became generally regarded as one of the best albums of the 1960s.
+Led by Arthur Lee, the band's primary songwriter, they were one of the first racially diverse American rock bands.
+Their sound incorporated styles including psychedelic rock, folk rock and garage.
+While finding only modest success on the music charts, peaking in 1966 with their US No. 33 hit "7 and 7 Is," Love would come to be praised by critics as their third album, Forever Changes (1967), became generally regarded as one of the best albums of the 1960s.